History of Halifax, Nova Scotia: 19th century prosperity

 Having played a key role to maintain and expand British power in North America and elsewhere during the 18th century, Halifax played less dramatic roles in the many decades of peace during the 19th century.
-However, as one of the most important British overseas bases, the harbour's defences were successively refortified with the latest artillery defences throughout the century to provide a secure base for British Empire forces.
+However, as one of the most important British overseas bases, the harbor's defenses were successively refortified with the latest artillery defences throughout the century to provide a secure base for British Empire forces.
 Nova Scotians and Maritimers were recruited through Halifax for the Crimean War.
 The city boomed during the American Civil War, mostly by supplying the wartime economy of the North but also by offering refuge and supplies to Confederate blockade runners.
 The port also saw Canada's first overseas military deployment as a nation to aid the British Empire during the Second Boer War.

 Halifax was founded below a drumlin that would later be named Citadel Hill.
 The outpost was named in honour of George Montague-Dunk, 2nd Earl of Halifax, who was the President of the Board of Trade.
 Halifax was ideal for a military base, with the vast Halifax Harbour, among the largest natural harbours in the world, which could be well protected with artillery battery at McNab's Island, the Northwest Arm, Point Pleasant, George's Island and York Redoubt.
 In its early years, Citadel Hill was used as a command and observation post, before changes in artillery that could range out into the harbour.